How to Use Google Trends for Identifying the Hottest Trends in Accounting

 5. Discover Related Terms and Queries

-Google Trends can also be used to discover related terms and queries to the trends you want to view and analyze.
+Google Trends can also be used to discover related terms and queries to the trends you want to view and analyze in accounting.
 This feature will give you a better understanding of the search intent for a particular term.
 Knowing what motivates people to research certain products or services will help you to improve your marketing strategy for your accounting firm.

 6. Compare Trends, Businesses, and Competitors